-Nonsteroidal anti-inflammatory drugs (also called NSAIDs) stop cyclooxygenase enzymes (also called COX enzymes) in your body from working.
+NSAIDs stop a certain kind of enzyme in your body from working.
+These are called cyclooxygenase enzymes (also called COX enzymes).
 COX enzymes speed up your body’s production of hormone-like substances called prostaglandins.
-Prostaglandins cause the feeling of pain by irritating your nerve endings.
+Prostaglandins irritate your nerve endings and cause you to feel pain.
 They are also part of the system that helps your body control its temperature.

-By reducing the level of prostaglandins in your body, NSAIDs help relieve pain from conditions like arthritis.
-They also help reduce inflammation (swelling), lower fevers and prevent blood from clotting.
+By reducing the level of prostaglandins in your body, NSAIDs help relieve pain from conditions like arthritis, muscle sprains, or bone fractures.
+They also help reduce inflammation (swelling), lower fevers, and prevent blood from clotting.

 If you need to take a prescription NSAID, your doctor will help you find one that is right for you.

-What’s the main difference between traditional NSAIDs and COX-2 inhibitors?
+What’s the difference between traditional NSAIDs and COX-2 inhibitors?

 You have 2 types of COX enzymes in your body: COX-1 and COX-2.
 Researchers believe that one of the jobs of COX-1 enzymes is to help protect your stomach lining.
 The COX-2 enzyme doesn’t play a role in protecting your stomach.

 Traditional NSAIDs stop both COX-1 and COX- 2 enzymes from doing their jobs.
-When COX-1 enzymes are blocked, pain and inflammation is reduced, but the protective lining of your stomach is also reduced.
-This can cause problems such as upset stomach, ulcers, bloating and bleeding in your stomach and intestines.
+When COX-1 enzymes are blocked, pain and inflammation are reduced.
+But the protective lining of your stomach is also reduced.
+This can cause problems such as upset stomach, ulcers, bloating, and bleeding in your stomach and intestines.
+Certain NSAIDs may be more likely to cause some of these problems.

 COX-2 inhibitors only stop COX-2 enzymes from working.
-Since the COX-2 enzyme doesn’t help to protect your stomach, COX-2 inhibitors may be less likely to irritate your stomach or intestines.
+The COX-2 enzyme doesn’t help to protect your stomach.
+So COX-2 inhibitors may be less likely to irritate your stomach or intestines.

-Common side effects of prescription NSAIDs may include the following:
+Common side effects of prescription NSAIDs may include:

 - Excess gas